npinochet/tchsm-libdtc/README.md

 It contains two APIs, the PKCS#11 standard and our own API described at [dtc.h](https://github.com/niclabs/tchsm-libdtc/blob/master/src/include/dtc.h).
 Also includes a node implementation, a daemon the library connect to in order to perform the cryptographic operations.

-The project intend to be an alternative to a HSM and to other availables software alternatives as SoftHSM, the main idea behind is to provide security by using Threshold Cryptography.
+The project intends to be an alternative to a HSM and to other availables software alternatives as SoftHSM, the main idea behind is to provide security by using Threshold Cryptography.
 This allows to store the private key as many different key shares, distributed among nodes (possibly) at different locations, reducing the risk of key compromise, both physically and digitally.

 ## Install